jpbeerhold/titanic-analysis/README.md

 # Titanic-Analysis
-Exploration of Titanic dataset with cleaning, visualization, and analysis.
+Exploration of Titanic dataset with cleaning, visualization and analysis.